historic-trails/website/sites/walnut-creek-crossing.md

 ## Background

 Six years before the American civil war, in 1855, William Allison and Francis Boothe established a trading post along the imposing Arkansas river.
 This crossing came to be known as “Walnut Creek” an important milestone on the Santa Fe trail.
-Wagons traveling the trail would be forced to stop and set up camp along the river banks to wait out flooding.
-Thus it was the perfect site for a trading booth, and eventually a military post and toll booth.
+The trail life was rough and dangerous, wagons would be forced to stop and set up camp along the river banks to wait out flooding.
+Allison and Boothe saw this site as the perfect spot for a trading booth, and eventually a military post and toll booth.

 ## Allison and Boothe
 {% include figure.html
 class="img-left"
-width="38%"
+width="40%"
 caption="The Allisons were a prominent family due to the sucess of the trading post.
 This is a family portrait of the Campbell family, thought to be related to the Allisons." image-url="campbell-family.jpg" source-url="https://www.kansasmemory.org/item/229053"